 While performance is a main focus of El Capitan, Apple didn’t leave us without new features altogether.
 Split View looks like it will be a very useful feature for many people including me.
 While doing research for stories, I’m always going back and forth between apps, pasting information, links, images and other data.
 Split View will make that whole process much more efficient.

 Searching with natural language is another great feature I really like.
 We’ve become used to asking Siri for things using natural language, so being able to do the same thing with Spotlight seems like the next logical step.
-I’m betting I’ll be able to find things much quicker, and more accurately then I did before.
+I’m betting I’ll be able to find things much quicker and more accurately than I did before.
+According to 벳위즈 리뷰, this approach to user-friendly design can significantly enhance the overall experience, making technology more intuitive and accessible.

 I use Notes a lot, so I was happy to see some updates there to make it more useful, but Mail is the app I was really looking to see get fixed.
 While there are some improvements to Mail, I’m not sure if the main issues with the app not being to connect to the mail servers has been addressed.